Liquidation Heatmap

 Above 2.0, the upside cluster dominates — a small spot rally would cascade through the stacked stops into forced buy-backs (a short-squeeze setup).
 Below 0.5, the downside cluster dominates and a small spot drop can cascade into forced sells (a long-liquidation setup).
 The threshold values are descriptive cuts on the empirical distribution, not bright-line laws.

-reposition.
-Treat dense cells as upper bounds on potential flow,
+cut losses or reposition.
+Treat dense cells as upper bounds on potential flow, not as

 | Reading | Regime | What it has meant |